iamzameerans/FireFoxpasswords/README.md

 Usage:
 python firefoxpasswords.py
-This version of the scirpt does not take any argument and works on linux systems.
+This version of the scirpt does not take any argument and works on linux systems. if you can right click the mouse button inspect element, by doing so you can know the password.

 Dependencies :